wittnebelschmitz/habitist/README.md

     <img src="https://i.imgur.com/Xyxl2Dk.png"/>
 </p>

+7. If everything is setup correctly, the streak on the tasks will automatically increase/decrease on the next day.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details